The Overlooked Keys to a Successful Scale-Up Business

 You need to hire FTEs (Full-Time Employees) strategically.
 This means they should be skilled, as you don’t have time for training when scaling a business.

-But not every role has to be covered by in-house employees, so consider outstaffing.
+But not every role has to be covered by in-house employees, so consider hiring remotely.
 For instance, tech scale-ups can leverage dedicated development teams.

 The benefits of engaging external experts are: